-Table 81: Subordinated debt securities
+Table 80: Subordinated debt securities

-There were Tier 3 own funds components in the amount of \notin 24 million in the 2020 financial year (2019: \notin 14 million), resulting primarily from net deferred tax assets of \notin 30 million.
-A significant part of this increase of around \notin 14 million resulted from the net deferred tax assets of the new AXA companies.
-Taking into account the transferability, around \notin 7 million of the deferred tax assets were not eligible at Group level and had to be deducted.
+There were Tier 3 own fund items of €43 million in the 2022 financial year (2021: €19 million), which consisted almost entirely of net deferred tax assets.
+Taking into account the transferability, €12 million of the deferred tax assets were not eligible at Group level and had to be deducted.

-There were no supplementary own funds in the UNIQA Group over the entire reporting year of 2020.
+There were no supplementary own funds in the UNIQA Group over the entire reporting year of 2022.
 No supplementary own funds had been applied for from the national supervisory authorities by the time that the report had been completed.